OceanDynamicsUConn/GroupManual/README.md

 **If you are being harassed, notice that someone else is being harassed, or have any concerns, please immediately contact Rocha or UConn's [Office of Institutional Equity](https://equity.uconn.edu/discrimination/).**

-Rocha wants commits to nurturing healthy and intellectually stimulating work place, where all group members are able to do their best work and achieve their potential.
-This requires that we all respect the different opinions and personalities and learning styles of our fellow group members.
+Rocha commits to nurturing healthy and intellectually stimulating work place, where all group members are able to do their best work and achieve their potential.
+This requires that we all be open-minded and respect the different opinions, personalities and learning styles of our fellow group members.
 While we do not tolerate any form of harassment, we strongly encourage good-faith disagreement and healthy skepticism––the lifeblood of science.
 Group members should be mindful, however, that how others perceive our opinions and actions depends heavily on their background.
-Without being tolerant with the intolerant, and mindful of other people's sensibilities, we should cut each other some slack, educate each other, and build a better work place together.
+Without being tolerant with the intolerant, and mindful of other people's sensibilities, we should cut each other some slack, educate one another, and build a better work place together.

 Useful readings: